 Your back porch is a multi-functional living space — your dining set here shouldn’t crowd out vital space to hang a swing, read a book, or play a tug-of-war over with your dog over their favorite chew toy.
 We recommend our Coastal Collection, a mix of weather-resistant sling material with our genuine POLYWOOD lumber.

 When you have more space to dine and entertain you should take advantage of what your patio was intended for — food and fun!
-We love the Coastal 7-Piece Harvest Swivel Dining Set for larger patios due to the variety of seating and the comfortable simplicity of the Coastal line.
-Choose white lumber and navy blue sling for a nautical feel.
+We love the Coastal 7-Piece Dining Set for larger patios due to the convenience of the folding chairs and the comfortable simplicity of the Coastal line.

 Balcony or Small Space